Show/Hide Toolbars

 Avoid CTO job linking with standard items

 CTO job linking is ideally suited for one-off, custom items that are made to order and never stocked.
 For standard items, however, CTO linking is counter-productive and should be avoided because such items are interchangeable from order to order and subject to stocking.
 There is no ability to adjust CTO jobs to account for stock on hand or to consolidate demand into more efficient job sizes.
-Furthermore, CTO linking forces items to be made to order, even in cases where items with frequent orders could be planned with a Stocking order policy to enable immediate shipment from stock.
+Furthermore, CTO linking forces items to be made to order, even in cases where items with frequent orders could be planned with a Demand Driven stocking order policy to enable immediate shipment from stock.

 BOM Type